teacoat/APIplate/README.md

 ##Functions

-In functions.php you will find the PDO setup function and a few examples of different kinds of queries.
+In functions.php you will find the MySQLi setup function and a few examples of different kinds of queries.
 The function names correlate to the string after the route definition in index.php.

 $app->get('/all', **'getAllUsers'**);